 Finally, since boiling water can cause serious burns, a good kettle should feel comfortable and secure.
 One kettle, which had a slightly rounded bottom, wobbled and rocked on its base instead of connecting tightly.
 We also disliked models with lids that flipped back quickly or had pinch-buttons set into their lids; the former flicked hot water back at our hands, and the latter put our fingers uncomfortably close to hot water and steam.
 Our favorites had hinged lids that lifted slowly at the push of a button as well as comfortable handles that made them easy to hold steady, even when pouring from a full boiling kettle.
 Because even kettles will occasionally need cleaning, we also preferred models with wide openings and minimal small parts inside.

-We tested 10 electric kettles (five stainless-steel and five glass), priced from to $32.89 to $99.95, with maximum capacities between roughly 25 and 60 ounces, rating them on their speed, ease of use, and safety.
+We tested 10 electric kettles (five stainless-steel and five glass), priced from about $30.00 to nearly $100.00, with maximum capacities between roughly 25 and 60 ounces, rating them on their speed, ease of use, and safety.
 Prices shown were paid online.
 Models appear below in order of preference.

 WATER LEVEL VISIBILITY: We liked kettles made of clear glass and stainless-steel kettles with clear water-level indications, like big windows or visible, responsive gauges.
 We knocked points from models that had only interior etchings, as they were difficult to find and read, and those with water-level gauges that lagged behind the actual water level.

 POWER INDICATOR: We evaluated the size, brightness, and convenience of location of the kettles’ power indicators.
 The best were located near the power switch and were bright enough to be visible from across the kitchen.
 Lower-ranked models had lights that are small, dim, or hard to find.